-- Training (Square One, Business Lunch Series, Small Business “It” series, Launch and Grow).
+- Training (Square One, Business Lunch Series, Small Business Toolkit, Launch and Grow, etc).

 See Business Impact NW’s training schedule here.

 Access to Capital is always free.
-Terms of each loan are specified on an individual basis.
+Terms of each loan and closing costs are specified on an individual basis.

 Technical Assistance is free to low-cost: one-on-one counseling to plan, start or grow your business is always free; classes are free to low-cost, depending on the class or series.
 Course descriptions will always explicitly state the cost of each, if any.